How to Make a Winning Offer on a Luxury Home in Orlando (2026 Guide)

 - CDD Fees: Common in Lake Nona neighborhoods like Laureate Park.
 Knowing what taxes and CDDs cost is vital before signing.

-- HOA Structures: In Lake Nona, golf community fees vs. master-planned HOA dues can vary by thousands annually.
+- HOA Structures: In Lake Nona and Dr. Phillips, golf community fees vs. master-planned HOA dues can vary by thousands annually.

 Why Luxury Deals Fall Apart — and How to Prevent It